Code-Institute-Submissions/my-portfolio-website/README.md

  the user doesn't need and confuse the overall look
 ## Contacts
 As you can see running my Website, feedback is really important to me. if you have any note for me, or want to partecipate to some of my progress you are welcome to contact me either on my email (alessandromattia99@gmail.com) or by the contact me form of my website
+(when i'll update it to make it work)

 ## Actual Release and Roadmap
 The whole website is written using just Html and Css using only some of the bootsrap 4 JavaScript library, as i'm still studying at the moment.